 How To Access Log Level Data?

 The vendor, an organization that offers audience insights and is a part of the ad exchange, primarily has the access to log level data.
 Some vendors offer log level data to publishers for free, while some charge a monthly fee.
-Also, there are a few vendors, who has refused to share the complete log level data with anyone (neither sell-side or buy side).
+Also, there are a few vendors, who have refused to share the complete log level data with anyone (neither sell-side or buy-side).

 For both publishers and advertisers, it can be beneficial to know about log level data in order to see what’s going on in the supply chain.
 Hence, publishers have now started demanding vendors to reveal the log level data.